-Like other appliances, you may need professional help to disconnect it.
-If your fridge has an ice maker, that means there’s a water supply connected to your plumbing.
-We recommend calling a professional to have it disconnected and the water supply shut off before you start.
-Don’t forget to arrange for reconnection at your new home, and make sure you have the right kind of hookup.
+Our Ottawa movers recommend calling a professional to help and ensuring the water supply is shut off before you start.
+Also, don’t forget to arrange for reconnection at your new home and ensure you have the right kind of hookup.

-1. Plan To Eat Everything Up
+2. Plan To Eat Everything Up

-2. Avoid a Meltdown
+3. Avoid a Meltdown

 Defrost your refrigerator a few days before you move – if you don’t, you’ll risk making a mess when it defrosts in transit.
-It may be that the first person to open the freezer door will get a tsunami as a reward.
+It may be that the first person to open the freezer compartment will get a tsunami as a reward.

 While you’re back there, vacuum up any dust that’s collected on the evaporator coils, as it reduces your furnace’s efficiency.
 Wipe down the sides of the fridge as well.